 The 149th Ordinary AGM also set annual limits on Audit & Supervisory Board Member remuneration at 90 million yen.
 There were five Audit & Supervisory Board Members as of the end of that meeting.

-To ensure the appropriateness of matters discussed and transparency in the decision-making process, the Nomination & Remuneration Advisory Committee - the majority of whose members is comprised of independent Outside Directors - deliberates matters relating to the Director remuneration in response to inquiries from the Board of Directors, and reports back to the Board.
+To ensure the appropriateness of matters discussed and transparency in the decision-making process, the Nominations & Remuneration Advisory Committee - the majority of whose members is comprised of independent Outside Directors - deliberates matters relating to Director remuneration in response to inquiries from the Board of Directors, and reports back to the Board.
 Such a process enabled the Board Meeting of June 25, 2021 to finalize Nippon Kayaku’s policy regarding the individual Director remuneration.

 With a view to achieving our KAYAKU spirit corporate vision, in addition to sufficiently functioning as an incentive to sustainably improve corporate value and share that value with shareholders, Director remuneration shall also be structured at a competitive level to help us secure excellent personnel.
-Specifically, Direction remuneration pertaining to the execution of business activities shall consist of basic remuneration and incentive remuneration (performance-linked bonuses and stock remuneration).
+Specifically, Director remuneration pertaining to the execution of business activities shall consist of basic remuneration and incentive remuneration (performance-linked bonuses and stock remuneration).
 The remuneration of Outside Directors, with their standpoints independent from business execution, shall be limited to basic remuneration in view of their responsibility.

 The amount of basic remuneration for Directors involved in executing business activities shall be determined according to the total standard amount for each objective element, such as their duties and rights to act.
 This amount shall be paid in the form of monetary remuneration on a monthly basis.

-The ratio of remuneration by type for Directors involved in executing business shall be roughly 60% for basic remuneration and 40% for incentive remuneration, and shall be determined based on the Director’s position, responsibilities and other factors.
-Regarding decisions on the content of individual remuneration for Directors, the Nominations & Remuneration Advisory Committee will consider a draft from various perspectives, such as consistency with overall policy direction, and report back to the Board.
-The Board then deliberates the Committee’s report and decides the content of individual Director remuneration.
+he Board then deliberates the Committee’s report and decides the content of individual Director remuneration.
 Audit & Supervisory Board Member remuneration shall be limited to fixed remuneration in view of their responsibility to monitor the execution Director duties, with the amount to be determined through discussions with those Members within the yearly remuneration limit range.

 The performance-linked bonuses of individual Directors involved in executing business activities shall be based on the degree of achievement with regards to current financial year targets, the average rate of change of consolidated operating profit over the past three fiscal years, the degree of achievement of Medium-term Business Plan ROE targets, business results of the departments for which they are responsible, and the degree of achievement of mid-to long-term key-issue targets.
 These bonuses shall be paid in cash at a fixed time following the end of every fiscal year.